AtRiskMedia/tractstack-docs/src/content/docs/start/installation.md

 While Tract Stack can be run as a standalone in a Docker for production installs we offer this guide based on [Debian Linux](https://www.debian.org/) running Nginx with PHP 8.2 FPM, Docker.

 For a production install you will need a [Turso](https://turso.tech) database url with read &amp; write token.
 They offer a generous free tier which will be sufficient for most sites.
-Although we recommend at `hobby` tier for no cold starts and no database archival.
+Although we recommend at least `hobby` tier for no cold starts and no database archival.

 ### Production Install